A historical guide to the workplace & the future of the office

 What are the five generations in the workplace?

 Most traditionalists have now retired, but their influence can still be seen in workplace structures that have a top-down hierarchy with clear reporting structures.
 They were known for company loyalty and the practice of working at one place for their entire career.

 2. Baby Boomers: born 1946 to 1964

 Boomers created more competition in the workplace as women and minorities began to take on jobs previously held only by white, middle class men.
 They didn’t have access to technology that enabled them to work from home, so they are often thought to be less supportive of flexible work policies.

 3. Generation X: born 1965 to 1980

 Gen Xers grew up supportive of emerging technology including microwaves, video games and personal computers.
 They’re often seen as being entrepreneurial, independent and self-sufficient.

 Also known as digital natives, millennials grew up with the Internet, and that has a major impact on how they see the world and interact with others.
 It’s often said they have the expectation that infinite information is just one click away.

 Generation Z will soon surpass millennials as the biggest generation, accounting for more than a third of the world’s population.
-They will be the most diverse generation so far, and their impact could be pretty profound.
+They will be the most diverse generation so far, and, as some of the most politically and socially active young people in history, their impact could be pretty profound.